frelon/suse-elemental/docs/image-build-and-customization.md

 _build/
 ├── build-<timestamp>
 │   ├── config.sh
-│   ├── overlays
+│   ├── overlays/
-│   └── release-manifests
+│   └── release-manifests/
 └── image-<timestamp>.raw
 ```
 *Files:*
-* config.sh - script responsible for applying configurations to the operating system during installation.
+* `config.sh` - script responsible for applying configurations to the operating system during installation.
-* image-<timestamp>.raw - the built image.
+* `image-<timestamp>.raw` - the built image.
 This file will be present in the build directory only if the `--output` option was not specified.

 *Directories:*
-* overlays - resources under this directory will be directly overlayed onto the booted operating system.
+* `overlays` - resources under this directory will be directly overlayed onto the booted operating system.
-* release-manifests - holds any release manifests that were pulled from an OCI image.
+* `release-manifests` - holds any release manifests that were pulled from an OCI image.

 ## Build and Customization Process Overview